mariellefoster/marf-books/README.md

 - Lois McMaster Bujold: Captain Vorpatril's Alliance
 - Sarah Pinsker: And Then There Were (N-One)
 - Marie Kondo: The Life-Changing Magic of Tidying Up
+- Vina Jie-Min Prasad: A Series of Steaks

 ## Next
 - Lois McMaster Bujold: Cryoburn